ahl27/ahl27.github.io/_posts/2024-01-11-randomforest.md

   int choice, tmp;

-  // shuffle the columns, use R's random number generator GetRNGstate();
+  // shuffle the columns, use R's random number generator
+  // this is a Fisher-Yates shuffle, for anyone interested GetRNGstate();
   for(int i=ncols-1; i>0; i--){
     choice = floor(unif_rand()*i);